Impact & Highlights

 New York Genome Center: Established with a mission to transform biomedical research and clinical care, the NY Genome Center — opened in 2013 — enables an unprecedented collaboration of technology, science and medicine to power innovation and discovery to save and improve people’s lives.
 Public, nonprofit and private supporters — including the Partnership Fund — have joined together to provide more than $100 million in funding for this vital center for genomic research and medicine. institutions.

 NYC Bike Share: NYC Bike Share is a privately-owned public bicyle sharing system that serves NYC.
-The Partnership Fund’s investment is funding expansion to high-need communities in Harlem, Bedford-Stuyvesant and Crown Heights, among others.
+The Partnership Fund’s investment funded expansion to high-need communities in Harlem, Bedford-Stuyvesant and Crown Heights, among others.